onpage-dev/onpage-widgets/README.md

 # On Page ® Widgets

-This project contains a `lib/` folder with the On Page widgets and a `demo/` folder with a simple Vue3 project to try out the lib.
+This project contains a set of Javascript functions that will allow your website users to interact with the data stored in On Page.

 # Install